zumiez/bimbly/README.md

 require "./lib/narc_storage.rb"
 ```

+(Gem version will be done when I've got a valid version of the code)

 You can either put the connection information in the /lib/client_data.yml file which will be loaded at start up, or you can input the information yourself either by:

 ```